WELCOME TO SYCAMORE SPEEDWAY’s STREET STOCK RULEBOOK FOR 2021

 - The main hoop must connect to the left and right frame rails, behind the driver, and be diagonally braced.

 - The main hoop may be located no further back than the rear body mount by the frame kick-up (on metric frame).
-The back of the main hoop may be located no further back than 82 ½” from the center of the front lower ball joint.
+The back of the main hoop may be located no further back than 84” from the center of the front lower ball joint.
+This will be measured from the center of the front lower ball joint to where the rear cage of the car meets the frame.

-- Any cars utilizing the IMCA stock car rule must securely mount 25lbs of ballast in front of bell housing for every inch further back than the 82 ½” rule.
-Max 6” set back. *we are reviewing items 4-7 and will post final decision no later than December 15th, 2019.
+- Any cars utilizing the IMCA stock car rule must securely mount 25lbs of ballast in front of bell housing for every inch further back than the 84” rule.
+Max 6” set back.

 - Wheelbase-107 inches minimum.